yashika0998/Gaze-contolled-Keyboard/README.md

 ![](Images/eye_closed.jpg)

+ratio = hor_line_lenght / ver_line_lenght
-Taking the horizontal line as the point of reference, we calculate the ratio in comparison with the vertical line.
-If this ratio is more than 5.7 than the eyes are blinking otherwise they are open.
+By calculating the ratio of length of horizontal line to vertical line.
+We observed if the ratio is more than 6.0, the eye are closed.
+Hence after improving this parameter to near 5.5-5.7 gives more accuracy of blinking the eye.

 ### 1.3 Gaze Detection
 The idea is to divide the keyboard into two parts.
 The part of keyboard either left or right focused by eye, gets activated and light up.